arananet/A4000db/README.md

 # A4000DB

 This is a recreation of the Amiga 4000 Daughter Board made from ground using the A4000 original schematics.
 It includes all the Zorro slots and also include a VGA 15khz output connector to use with a VGA metal bracket.
 The ISA ports has been removed from the design.
+Some new options has beed added on the new version 1.2.

 This work great on all the Amiga 4000 versions, except of course the A4000T.